 7. Evaluation of capital costs and maintenance and operation costs should give priority to long-term energy efficiencies achieved through design and construction.

-8. Costs, including capital expenses, amortization, depreciation, and maintenance and operation costs, should be funded through a Capital Reserve Fund and through charging space in County Buildings.
+8. Costs, including capital expenses, amortization, depreciation, and maintenance and operation costs, should be funded through a Capital Reserve Fund and collected through space use charges in county buildings.

+9. The Capital Reserve Fund should be evaluated annually to determine if adequate resources are available to meet the major maintenance program needs.
+When a shortfall is identified, a plan should be developed to achieve the desired level of service.

 IV.
 CAPITAL FACILITies summary